datawire/ambassador-docs/docs/cloud/latest/gitops/quick-start/index.md

 3. Follow the prompts to name the cluster and click **Generate a Cloud Token**.

-4. Follow the prompts to install or configure either Edge Stack or Emissary-ingress 2.2 or later with a cloud token into your Kubernetes cluster.
+4. Follow the prompts to install or configure version 2.2 or later of either Edge Stack or Emissary-ingress with a cloud token into your Kubernetes cluster.

    If you do not have the latest version installed, you can: